Complex powers for cone differential operators and the heat equation on manifolds with conical singularities: Introduction

 \section{Introduction}

 The domains of the complex powers of sectorial operators play an important role in the regularity theory of partial differential equations (PDEs).
-Concerning the theory of maximal $L^q$-regularity, under elementary embeddings related to real interpolation spaces (see e.g. \cite[(I.2.5.2)]{Am} and \cite[(I.2.9.6)]{Am}), they determine the trace space of Banach couples appearing in the evolution of linear and quasilinear parabolic problems (see e.g. \cite[Theorem 2.7]{Ar} or \cite[Theorem 2.1]{CL}).
+Concerning the theory of maximal regularity, under elementary embeddings (see e.g. \cite[(I.2.5.2)]{Am} and \cite[(I.2.9.6)]{Am}), they determine the interpolation spaces of Banach couples appearing in the evolution of linear and quasilinear parabolic problems (see e.g. \cite[Theorem 7.1]{Am1}, \cite[Theorem 2.7]{Ar} or \cite[Theorem 2.1]{CL}).
 In the case of usual elliptic differential operators, the domains of the complex powers can be determined by standard pseudodifferential theory and in general they are described by fractional Sobolev spaces.
 Of particular interest is the case of degenerate differential operators, where such knowledge can be applied to the study of PDEs on singular spaces.

-In this article we are interested in conically degenerate operators i.e. cone differential operators with possibly non-constant coefficients.
-This class contains the naturally appearing operators on manifolds with possibly warped conical singularities.
-It is well known (see e.g. \cite{GKM}, \cite{Le}, \cite{Sh} or \cite{Schu}) that a cone differential operator which satisfies certain ellipticity assumption (i.e. being $\mathbb{B}$-elliptic) and is defined as an unbounded operator on an arbitrary (weighted) Mellin-Sobolev space has several closed extensions, called realizations, which differ by a finite dimensional space, called asymptotics space.
+In this article we are interested in conically degenerate operators.
+This class contains the naturally appearing operators on manifolds with conical singularities.
+It is well known (see e.g. \cite{GKM}, \cite{Le}, \cite{Sh} or \cite{Schu}) that a cone differential operator which satisfies certain ellipticity assumptions (i.e. being $\mathbb{B}$-elliptic) and is defined as an unbounded operator on an arbitrary (weighted) Mellin-Sobolev space has several closed extensions, called realizations, which differ by a finite dimensional space, called asymptotics space.
 The structure of the asymptotics space is standard and is determined by the coefficients of the operator close to the singularity.

 Therefore, the description under continuous embeddings of the complex power domains of sectorial $\mathbb{B}$-elliptic cone differential operators is related to the interpolation between Mellin-Sobolev spaces and direct sums of Mellin-Sobolev spaces and asymptotics spaces.
 We proceed to such an estimate by using only elementary interpolation theory and basic facts concerning the description of the maximal domain of a $\mathbb{B}$-elliptic cone differential operator.
 Then, embeddings for the domains of the complex powers are recovered by standard theory in the case of sectorial closed extension.
 For the property of sectoriality, we point out the associated theory and provide an example related to the Laplacian on a conic manifold.